Blueprint SDK — API

 Introduction

 This article is the reference for the Python API provided by the blueprint SDK.
-The blueprint SDK Python API comprises all names from package hathor.nanocontracts that can be imported in a blueprint module.
+The blueprint SDK Python API comprises all names from package hathor that can be imported in a blueprint module.

 This API reference is divided into the following sections:

-- Decorators: used to define the type of a method in the blueprint class.
+- Decorators: used to define a blueprint and the type of methods in it.

-- Objects: describe the interface of internal objects from the available classes.
-That is, you can use them through instances of available classes, but you cannot import and use their classes directly.
+- Objects: describe the interface of internal objects from the available types.
+That is, you can use them through instances of available types, but you cannot import and use them directly.

 Address